akkikhan/Primus-SaaS/examples/dotnet-api/README.md

 - Ensure all required configuration values are set
 - Check PortalUrl format (must be valid URL)
-- Verify ClientId and ClientSecret are correct
+- Verify issuer URLs and audiences match your IdP configuration

 ## Next Steps